vkranurag/amfoss-tasks/task-10/README.md

 # CS50

-The lectures are so fun. :)
+The lectures are so good. :)